rlaborce/rlaborce.github.io/_posts/2016-11-15-put-people-first-seo.md

   <br>This same sentiment of putting the user first can be easily applied to clients.
 I found this nice little video when I searched “People First” on Youtube and it illustrates exactly what I mean (minus the application to insurance).
 Whenever you are doing any work for the client, ask yourself “Is this people first?”.
   <br>
   <ul>
-	  <li>Will this report actually be helpful to the client?</li>
+	  <li>- Will this report actually be helpful to the client?</li>
-	  <li>Is optimizing this page going to get them the right leads?</li>
+	  <li>- Is optimizing this page going to get them the right leads?</li>
-	  <li>Is ranking for “Get more organic traffic” really in line with their end goal?</li>
+	  <li>- Is ranking for “Get more organic traffic” really in line with their end goal?</li>
-	  <li>Is my work making things easier for my client’s business?</li>
+	  <li>- Is my work making things easier for my client’s business?</li>
-	  <li>Am I actually helping make my client’s life a little better?</li>
+	  <li>- Am I actually helping make my client’s life a little better?</li>
   </ul>
   <br>
   <br>For past few weeks, Treefrog’s SEO team has been putting this frame of mind – this mantra “People First.
 Always” - into practice.
 Any work we ever do for the client, any though we ever have for the client, we remind ourselves “People First.
 Always”.
 We found ourselves more focused, more motivated and more inspired to ensure we meet the needs of our clients.
 It’s also helped us remind ourselves of the bigger picture.
 We’re not just trying to rank for keywords, we’re trying to make a real difference into our client’s businesses and their customers.